Effective Date: September 13, 2014

 a.
 Supply support and material management shall be structured to be responsive to customer requirements at minimum cost and demand on the NASA logistics infrastructure.
-Only materials necessary for the performance of NASA mission requirements or institutional operations shall be acquired.
+This policy also is governed by the Federal Property Management Regulations (FPMR).

 c.
+Supply support and material management operations shall be managed and controlled to comply with statutory and regulatory requirements.
+Cost and infrastructure demands must be carefully balanced to ensure effective support to the functional activities of the Agency.
 All costs associated with identification, acquisition, transportation, storage, maintenance, contractor handling (fees), and disposal shall be considered in supply support and material management decisions.

 (1) Promote economy in the acquisition, retention, and use of material.